surniaulula/wpsso-user-locale/readme.txt

 The default WordPress behavior is to apply the user locale preference to the admin back-end only &mdash; this plugin can optionally extend the user locale preference to the front-end webpage as well (enabled by default in the SSO &gt; User Locale settings page).

+**WPSSO UL is *fast* and coded for performance:**

+WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes needed, keeping the code small, fast, light, and able to support a wide range of 3rd party integration features.

+WPSSO UL is fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).

 = Power-Users / Developers =

 See the plugin [Other Notes](https://wordpress.org/plugins/wpsso-user-locale/other_notes/) page for information on available filters.